JiangWZW/strokegen-user-docs/source/docs/index.md

 === "AI shading / colorization"

-    Implement a neural network for cel shading and colorization.
+    Implement a diffusion model for interactive cel shading and colorization.
     </br>This feature is still in the research phase,
     </br>and I am looking for collaborators to help me with this.